Buying Guide

 Maria Grazia Chiuri brought it back in 2018 with a major marketing push, and for a moment it seemed like the Saddle would recapture its original magic.
 It did, briefly.
 Instagram was flooded with Saddle bags.
 Resale prices spiked.
 Vintage versions from the Galliano era tripled in value overnight.

 But the hype has cooled.
-Current retail prices sit between $3,400 and $4,200 depending on material and size.
-Resale for the modern versions has settled at around 50 to 65 percent of retail for most styles.
+Current retail prices sit around $3,400 to $4,200 depending on material and size.
+Resale for the modern versions has settled into the softer part of the market for most styles.
 The Dior Oblique canvas versions are the most common on the secondary market and trend toward the lower end of that range.
 Leather versions hold slightly better.

 The original Galliano-era Saddle bags are a different story.
 Vintage Saddles in rare materials, especially the exotic skin and embroidered versions from 2000 to 2004, have genuine collector value.
 If you spot one in good condition at a consignment shop, it may be worth picking up.